 Unfortunately, California is one of 19 states that do not yet allow corporations to consider stakeholder interests.
 As a B Corp in California, we have committed to amending our corporate governing documents to include stakeholder interests once the law permits us to do so.
 According to Deborah Hirsh from B Labs (the non-profit that coordinates the certification), changes in state legislation in 2010 may facilitate this process, and additional efforts are underway to create a new corporate form for companies in California that have met high and transparent social and environmental standards.

 We went through the certification process to become a B Corp because the B Corp certification represents one of the highest standards for responsible businesses.
 An important part of the B Corp certification is that the social and environmental performance standards are comprehensive and transparent.
 Our B Corp report will soon be available on the B Corp website, and we will be subject to random audits.
-This will be in addition to the other audits that we're subject to as a Certified Green Business in Berkeley (such as water and energy use audits) and our Forest Stewardship Council audit.
+This will be in addition to the other audits that we're subject to as a Certified Green Business in Bay Area (such as water and energy use audits) and our Forest Stewardship Council audit.
 We believe that it is important that our social and environmental initiatives can be verified by third parties that you can trust.

 No, B Corp goes beyond green certification.
 It does evaluate environmental efforts, but it also includes considerations for governance, employees, community, and suppliers.
 In this regard, it's a much more comprehensive certification that looks at not just environmental impact, but at how the company does business as a whole.